 Good Investing is like Good Poker: Pick the Right Table

-- Know the sharks at the table (competition is low)
+- Know the sharks at the table (opportunity is low).

-In Figure 3 below, the graphic outlines the questions we must ask as an active investor in the marketplace.
+Following the poker analogy, in Figure 3, the graphic outlines the questions we must ask as an active investor in the marketplace:

-- Who is the worst poker player at the table?
+- Who is the worst player at the table?

-- Who is the best poker player at the table?
+- Who is the best player at the table?

 Figure 3: Identifying Opportunity in the Market